-Item Description Property Describes the decomposition of a SysML Block in the context of its whole using instances of reusable SysML Blocks.
-Connector Property Creates an instance of an Association Block.
-Distributed Property Creates a stereotype of Property, to apply a probability distribution to the values of the property.
-Flow Property Creates a single kind of Flow element that can flow to or from a block.
+Item Description Property - Connector Property Distributed Property Flow Property Creates a single kind of Flow element that can flow to or from a block.
 Participant Property Creates the end of a connector owned by an Association Block.
 Directed Feature Creates a Feature that might be required, provided or both.
 Adjunct Property Creates a Property for which the value is constrained to the value of a connector typed by an Association Block, Call Action, Object Node, variable, parameter, Interaction Use or SubMachine State.
 Bound Reference Creates a Property with the < <boundreference>> stereotype.
 Such properties will have binding connectors to highlight their use as constraining other properties.</boundreference> End Path Multiplicity Creates a Property with the EndPathMultiplicity stereotype.
 Such properties will be related by redefinition to properties that have BoundReference applied.
 Classifier Behavior Property Creates a Property with the ClassifierBehaviorProperty stereotype.
 Such properties will constrain their values to be the executions of classifier behaviors.
 Signal Defines a SysML message, containing attributes, exchanged between system Blocks in an interaction.
 Port Describes a structural interaction point of a SysML Block which, in turn, connects between interacting parts of a block.